Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

-We are now ready to present our type system.
-The unique typing rule for networks is given in \refToFigure{fig:typingAs}, where we assume the \agt\ to be well formed. \\ We first define a preorder on processes, $\PP\leq\Q$, meaning that {\em process $\PP$ can be used where we expect process $\Q$}.
+The typing rules are given in \refToFigure{fig:typingAs}.
+In the unique typing rule for networks, Rule $\rulename{Net}$, we assume the \agt\ to be well formed.

+We first define a preorder on processes, $\PP\leq\Q$, meaning that {\em process $\PP$ can be used where we expect process $\Q$}.
 More precisely, $\PP\leq\Q$ if either $\PP$ is equal to $\Q$, or we are in one of two situations: either both $\PP$ and $\Q$ are output processes, sending the same labels to the same participant, and after the send $\PP$ continues with a process that can be used when we expect the corresponding one in $\Q$; or they are both input processes receiving labels from the same participant, and $\PP$ may receive more labels than $\Q$ (and thus have more behaviours) but whenever it receives the same label as $\Q$ it continues with a process that can be used when we expect the corresponding one in $\Q$.
 The rules are interpreted coinductively, since the processes may be infinite.
-However, derivability is decidable since processes have finitely many distinct subprocesses.
+However, derivability is decidable, since processes have finitely many distinct subprocesses.

-Clearly, our preorder on processes plays the same role as the subtyping relation on local types in other work.
+Clearly, our preorder on processes plays the same role as the subtyping relation on local types in other works.
 In the original standard subtyping of~\cite{GH05} a better type has more outputs and less inputs, while in the subtyping of~\cite{DemangeonH11} a better type has less outputs and more inputs.
 The subtyping of~\cite{GH05} allows channel substitution, while the subtyping of \cite{DemangeonH11} allows process substitution, as observed in~\cite{Gay16}.
 This justifies our structural preorder on processes, which is akin to a restriction of the subtyping of~\cite{DemangeonH11}.
 The advantage of this restriction is a strong version of Session Fidelity, see \refToTheorem{sfA}.
-On the other hand, in~\cite{BDLT21} it is shown that such a restriction does not change the class of networks that can be typed by standard global types (but may change the types assigned to them).
+On the other hand, as shown in~\cite{BDLT21}, such a restriction does not change the class of networks that can be typed by standard global types (but may change the types assigned to them).
 The proof in~\cite{BDLT21} easily adapts to our asynchronous types.